Driver Brings Deer To Vet In Backseat Of Subaru

 “You don’t see a deer in a Subaru every day, that’s for sure,” a Braintree Animal Control Officer said in a video posted on Facebook Thursday night.

-The driver somehow got the deer into his car and drove it to an animal wildlife facility in Weymouth for medical attention.
+The driver somehow got the deer into his car and drove it to the New England Wildlife Center in Weymouth for medical attention.
 The Braintree Animal Control Officer was there dropping off an injured raccoon when the driver flagged him down.

 Braintree Police said Animal Control appreciates the driver’s intentions, “but cautions the hazards of transporting wild animals in vehicles.”